TencentEdgeOne/edgefunctions-examples/alter-response-headers/README.md

 By modifying response headers at the edge, you can enhance security, improve caching strategies, and provide custom information to clients without modifying your origin server's configuration.

-For more details and the full implementation, please refer to the [EdgeOne Developer Examples](https://edgeone.ai/developer/examples/hub-modifyingaresponseheader).